 Coming from a portable CD player that stretched my blazer’s pockets, the iPod was a revelation.
 Although it wasn’t technically more advanced than rival products, it was on an aesthetic and functional level all of its own.
 It was easy to sync with iTunes, unlike my brother’s clunky Toshiba Gigabeat.
 You didn’t have to arse about with Winamp playlists or burning a mix CD that pushed the limits of the Red Book format.
 Your whole (illegally downloaded) music library just a swipe of the thumb away.

 That it was my friend’s iPod made it even more exciting.
 This small box contained a world of unknown music ready to be discovered.
-In the summer we went on road trips across Northern Ireland with my friend Steph, watching the fog roll across the Mourne Mountains while Jim Morrison’s haunting croon filled Tom’s Seat Ibiza.
+In the summer we went on road trips across Northern Ireland, watching the fog roll across the Mourne Mountains while Jim Morrison’s crooning filled Tom’s Seat Ibiza.
 In those days you had to beam the music from iPod to car stereo via an illegal FM transmitter, and the flaky connection made those musical moments all the more magical.
 It was your own personal pirate radio station.

 Then the last summer ended and we went off to university.
-Steph and I to Edinburgh, Tom to Exeter.
-On our first day in the city, we had lunch in Kilimanjaro Coffee – still my favourite coffee shop in the world – and across the street there was an Apple retailer.
+On my first day in the city, we had lunch in Kilimanjaro Coffee – still my favourite coffee shop in the world – and across the street there was an Apple retailer.
 Not long after, I bought myself an iPod, and it was amazing.
 In my first year I commuted between Kings Buildings and George Square, walking along to L.A.
 Woman or the Mars Volta’s Deloused in the Comatorium.
 I loved my iPod, but I kept it a secret from my family, because its retail price matched the living allowance my dad gave me every month and I was a little ashamed.
 That Christmas, dad asked if I wanted any particular gift.
 “I’m alright thanks, I’ve got everything I want, I think”, I said.

 You can see where this is going, right?
 I received a 30GB video iPod with an engraving on the back.
 I sold the old iPod, christened the new one ‘Mojo’ in reference to L.A.
 Woman, and fell in love all over again.
-A decade later, when even my watch is a small iPod, Mojo marks the point in my life when I fell hopelessly in love with music.
+A decade later, when my watch is a small iPod, Mojo marks the point in my life when I fell hopelessly in love with music.
 From time to time I like to sit with my old iPod and a block of paper, disconnecting myself so I can be alone with my old thoughts while making new ones.
-Now we’re in an era of streaming music that old Mojo can never understand, but as long as I’ve got Razorblade Romance stored somewhere on my Mac, there will always be a place for that iPod in my life.
+Now we’re in an era of streaming music that old Mojo can never understand, but as long as I’ve got Razorblade Romance stored somewhere on my Mac and the cables to sync it, there will always be a place for an iPod in my life.

 This might surprise some of you, but I used to hate Macs.
 My first experience of the Mac was in primary school when one lurked in the corridor.
 It was weird, different, just wrong.
 Every time I tried to use it, it would protest, barking Sosumi at me.
 For my twelve year old self, that settled it: Macs were shit.

 It turned up at my grandparents’ house in a huge black case, like something from a spy novel.
-From the iPod to the Watch, the Apple unboxing experience is second to none: they put more thought into the packaging than some companies put into their product design.
+From the iPod to the Apple Watch, the Apple unboxing experience is second to none: they put more thought into the packaging than some companies put into their products.
 Great design matters, but great packaging design matters too.
-It’s part of the ritual, part of the feeling that you have purchased something special, and that feeling makes you treat the device as special.
+It’s part of the ritual, part of the feeling that you have purchased something special, and that feeling makes you treat the device as special in turn.

-We crowded around the aluminium monolith.
+My grandparents and I crowded around the aluminium monolith.
 I snapped in the magnetic power connector, turned it on, heard the soothing chimes, then the delightful video.
 It was worth every penny I had spent and I hadn’t done anything with it yet.
-My grandparents didn’t have an internet connection so I spent the rest of the summer learning how to use the Mac with David Pogue’s Missing Manual – that book got me where I am today, and I was later able to personally thank Pogue for writing it – and occasionally dipping into my Windows Vista install on Boot Camp to play Unreal Tournament 2004.
+My grandparents didn’t have an internet connection so I spent the rest of the summer learning how to use the Mac with David Pogue’s Missing Manual – that book got me where I am today, and I was later able to personally thank Pogue for writing it – and occasionally dipping into my Windows Vista install on Boot Camp to play Unreal Tournament 2004 or just reminisce about the bad old days of Windows.

-Katana changed my life, first in small ways, like messing around in iPhoto or having enough horsepower to work on page layouts at the Student.
-Then it began to fundamentally change the way I approach computing and even my thought processes – not to be confused with a reality distortion field.
+‘Katana’ – named because it was metal and shiny, but also after the Dreamcast – changed my life.
+First in small ways, like messing around in iPhoto or having enough horsepower to work on page layouts at the Student.
+Then it began to fundamentally change the way I approach computing and even my thought processes (not to be confused with a reality distortion field).
 The differences between Windows and OS X are somewhat exaggerated, but the Mac just matches the way I think better.
 I appreciate the purposeful nature of design, Apple’s attention to detail and their willingness to change things.
 Even if they don’t always get it right first time, they’re usually close enough.
-In contrast, Microsoft’s design process is a largely additive one: see the Windows 10 start menu, which slaps the tiles from Windows 8 onto the start menu from Windows 7 in an unholy union that most people know how to use, but no one really loves.
+In contrast, Microsoft’s design process is a largely additive one: for example there’s the Windows 10 start menu, which slaps the tiles from Windows 8 onto the start menu from Windows 7 in an unholy union that most people know how to use, but no one really loves.

 When you’re writing, designing, or cutting a video, using that computer you love is creatively stimulating.
 You can focus on the possibilities of what you can create, rather than the technical hurdles you must overcome to achieve it.
-With Katana, my creative barriers dissolved, which led to things like Alan for President.
+With my Mac, my creative barriers dissolved.
 When I graduated in 2009, I applied for thirty jobs in thirty days, and the only place that got back to me was the Apple store where I’d purchased Mojo’s predecessor four years ago.
 I then used Katana to build Split Screen and record our first podcasts.
 I was trained in Final Cut Pro through my day job, taught evening classes in it, used the knowledge to apply for a job in Oxford and uproot my whole life.

 After four years, Katana’s graphics processor died while designing the first issue of Five out of Ten.
-I removed the hard drive, precariously hoked it up to my work MacBook Air, and travelled to Portsmouth to finish the design with Craig.
-Following a protracted conversation with Apple tech support, they fixed it for free, and I replaced it with ‘Katana 2’ – the first model of MacBook Pro with a Retina display.
+I removed the hard drive, precariously hooked it up to my work MacBook Air, and travelled to Portsmouth to finish the design with Craig.
+Following a protracted conversation with Apple tech support, they fixed it for free, and I replaced it with ‘Katana 2’ – the 2012 MacBook Pro with Retina Display.
 I needed a good retirement home for Katana, so I sold it to my brother.
 It’s now living the good life as a recording studio and recently produced the theme tune to Cast Iron.
 I love my new Mac, but I’ll never forget the first one and how it changed my life.

 Fucking Macs though, eh?
 They’ve got the same specs as PCs half the price!
 What a rip-off.
 They can’t even play games.